php-webdriver/php-webdriver/README.md

 #### c) Selenium standalone server

-Selenium server is useful especially when you need to execute multiple tests at once, if your tests are run in different browsers (like on your CI server) or eg. when you need to distribute tests amongst multiple machines in grid mode (one Selenium server hub and multiple Selenium nodes).
+Selenium server can be useful when you need to execute multiple tests at once, when you run tests in several different browsers (like on your CI server), or when you need to distribute tests amongst several machines in grid mode (where one Selenium server acts as a hub, and others connect to it as nodes).

 Selenium server then act like a proxy and takes care of distributing commands to the respective nodes.

-The latest version can be found on [Selenium download page](https://www.selenium.dev/downloads/).
+The latest version can be found on the [Selenium download page](https://www.selenium.dev/downloads/).

 📙 You can find [further Selenium server information](https://github.com/php-webdriver/php-webdriver/wiki/Selenium-server) in our wiki.